Make your mark on the Field of Play

-Over the past few months you might have noticed a few changes to the field as we begin to include the new ideas for the space.
+If you've visited over the past year you might have noticed a few changes to the field as we began to include the new ideas for the space.

-We’ve been measuring and marking lines, and building new willow tunnels with the help of local schools and volunteers.
-A local school and various community groups who use the field have been helping us form the next stage of the plans by telling us what they love about it, how they like to play in it and what they think of the new ideas so far.
+As part of the work we measured and marked lines, and built new willow tunnels with the help of local schools and volunteers.
+A local school and various community groups who use the field helped us form our plans by telling us what they love about it, how they like to play in it and what they thought of the new ideas.

-How you've been 'making a mark' on the plans
+How you 'made a mark' on the plans

-On Saturday 29 and Sunday 30 July we headed up to the field to talk to visitors about the first stage of the plans, what we’ve been doing in the field over the past few months and give families an opportunity to ‘make their mark’.
+Last July (2017) we headed up to the field to talk to visitors about the first stage of the plans, what we’d been doing in the field over the past few months and gave families an opportunity to ‘make their mark’.

 A whole range of activities took place across the weekend, including, storytelling, parachute games, races, mini shelter building, and making a willow wall.
 Families were able to talk to the Attingham Team as well as Paul and Walter from Walter Jack Studios about the first stage of the design — “Guilloche”.